History Files

 c.1400 - 1200 BC

 The inhabitants of Sicily, whether aborigines or Sicani or both, are influenced by the Mycenaeans.
-Later archaeology uncovers Mycenaean pottery complete with Mycenaean script on it, which is probably received through trade links.
+Later archaeology uncovers Mycenaean pottery which is complete with Mycenaean script on it.
+These items probably arrive through trade links.

 Map of Late Bronze Age Cultures c.1200-750 BC